dvontrec/JS-Algorithms/graphs/README.md

 - Accepts 2 vertecies
 - Find in the adjacency list the key of vertex 1 and push vertex 2 to the array
 - Find in the adjacency list the key of vertex 2 and push vertex 1 to the array

+## Remove An Edge

+- Accepts 2 vertices
+- Reassign the key of vertex 1 to be an array that does not contain vertex 2
+- Reassign the key of vertex 2 to be an array that does not contain vertex 1